 Discounted cash flow method, or DCF for short, is well known in business valuation.
 You forecast business earnings, assess business risk in the form of discount rate and calculate business value in present day dollars.

-But the DCF method is also a great way to calculate your discount rate.
+But you could also use the DCF method as a great way to calculate your discount rate.
 To do so, you make the assumption that the current stock price of a public company represents the market’s view of the rate of return that the investors will realize going forward.

-What this means is that the current price per share is the present value of the total return, namely the expected dividends and stock appreciation.
-In other words, the current stock price is the future returns discounted to today at a discount rate that equals the company’s cost of capital.
+In other words, the current price per share represents the present value of the total return, namely the expected dividends and stock appreciation.
+Put differently, the current stock price embodies the future returns discounted to today at a discount rate that equals the company’s cost of capital.

 Discounted cash flow method can be used to figure out the discount rate

-When you use the discounted cash flow method to calculate the value of a company, your inputs are the earnings forecast and a discount rate.
-On the other hand, if you know the present value of the company’s equity already, then you can calculate the underlying, or implied, discount rate that gives you that business value.
+Let’s say you use the discounted cash flow method to calculate the value of a company.
+So you plug in the earnings forecast and a discount rate.
+But what if you know the present value of the company’s equity already?
+Then you can calculate the underlying, or implied, discount rate that gives you that business value.

 Putting the discount rate first

-Put differently, you turn the DCF calculation on its head and solve the equation for the discount rate instead of the present value of the business itself.
+Put differently, you turn the DCF calculation on its head.
+In fact, you solve the equation for the discount rate instead of the present value of the business itself.